CESAR CHAVEZ: RESPECT FOR ALL

 Ask students to create a diagram of concentric circles with themselves at the center.
 In each successive ring, they should place other people or sentient beings in decreasing levels of moral concern the further they are from the center.
 So, for example, most people will place their family in one of the closer rings; however, people for whom they do not care will occupy an outer ring.
 Students should label occupants of each ring.
-Outside of the diagram are those who deserve no moral consideration at all, such as vermin or, perhaps, serial killers.
+Outside of the diagram are those who deserve no moral consideration at all, such as mosquitoes carrying disease or, perhaps, serial killers.
 Teachers should give students the “phrase bank” set out below.
 Teachers should feel free to add or subtract categories.
 Some categories will play no role in the diagram, for example, race, gender, religion or country of origin.

 - people of various political belief or affiliation;